ietf-rats/charter/ietf-rats-charter.md

 Traditional uses of asymmetric cryptography introduce proof-of-possession techniques that prove to the verifier that the authenticator possesses the private key.
 Authentication presumes some protection: e.g., that there is not an illicit copy of the private key available to anyone other than the intended subject.
 More generally, authentication of a system is not useful if it can readily be taken over by an attacker.
 Proof-of-possession techniques do not describe mechanisms for ascertaining the protection of the system and its integrity, and for conveying evidence about that (“proof-of-protection” henceforth).

 The details of these mechanisms vary between implementations, including what kinds of trust are being generated and what entities need to cooperate to create and verify this proof-of-protection.
 They, however, all need network protocols to interconnect the entities that need to work together.
-The RATS effort strives to provide evidence about a system's health and trustworthiness via the Internet.
-Instead of having a separate set of protocols for each set of mechanisms, the RATS effort will define a common set of protocols that can be used interoperably over the Internet.
+The RATS effort strives to provide evidence about a system's health and trustworthiness via standard communications protocols.
+Instead of having a separate set of protocols for each set of mechanisms, the RATS effort will define a common set of protocols that can be used interoperably.

 ## (Background)